janainedepaula/matching-islands/README.md

 2. Identifying Matches:

 For each gene the script finds the best match in the target island and applay identity thresholds (default): ≥ 90% → high-identity match; < 90% → low-identity match.
+For each unique pair of .faa files, read sequences from File A and File B. For each gene in File A, identify its most similar homolog in File B.

 Thresholds can be edited inside the script and its also detects differences in the number of genes between islands, identifies islands with no significant matches and produces detailed percentage-based summaries.